Healthy Homes Assessment Haumoana

 Home Assessments Haumoana for Rental Properties

-There are many concerns to be able to examine when conducting the house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
-The most common are:
+There are a myriad of concerns you should look for in an house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
+There are a few examples:

-The repercussions of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can be extremely costly for landlords and property managers.
-For expert advice get in touch today to book your rental properties house evaluation.
+The repercussions of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a tenant solutions ruling could be significant for property managers and landlords.
+For professional guidance, contact us today to book your rental property home assessment.

 home assessments for rental properties